jafetpintle/mesagges_app/README.md

 # mesagges_app
-Messages app to learn about data persistence in Java SE
+Messages app CRUD to learn about data persistence in Java SE.

+Build a system to connect to a database in MySql